gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-Use this API to get a list of all available integrations in a company
+Retrieve a list of available opt-ins.
+Retrieve a list of all available integrations in a company.

 *Returned Response:*